THE MOONLIGHT HITCHHIKER

 What will every last I say to Jah

-‘bout our trails of ruin?
+‘bout his lifetime trail of ruin?

-with campfires chewed over by exiles
+with campfires chewed over by refugees

 What road in the wind for me boots tonight?